-Semester Credit Limits
+Course Load/Credit Limits

-Students may not enroll in more than 30 hours per 12-month period in any Spring Arbor University graduate program or combination of graduate programs, without the permission of the program director.
-Any schedule exceeding 10 hours per semester (traditional semester calendars) or 15 hours in a six-month period (non-traditional semester calendars) must have permission of the program director.
-A student wishing to register for more than three hours above these limitations must have the permission of the program director.
+Students may not enroll in more than 30 credit hours per 12-month period in any Spring Arbor University graduate program or combination of graduate programs without the permission of the program director.
+Any schedule exceeding 10 credit hours per semester (traditional semester calendars) or 15 credit hours in a six-month period (non-traditional semester calendars) must have permission of the program director.
+(See specific programs for possible other course load requirements.)